vincent-l-j/risky-business/README.md

 - - -

-## Instructions
+## Summary of Findings

 ### Resampling

-Use the [imbalanced learn](https://imbalanced-learn.readthedocs.io) library to resample the LendingClub data and build and evaluate logistic regression classifiers using the resampled data.
+The [imbalanced learn](https://imbalanced-learn.readthedocs.io) library was used to resample the LendingClub data.

-To begin:

-1. Read the CSV into a DataFrame.

-2. Split the data into Training and Testing sets.

-3. Scale the training and testing data using the `StandardScaler` from `sklearn.preprocessing`.

-4. Use the provided code to run a Simple Logistic Regression:
-    * Fit the `logistic regression classifier`.
-    * Calculate the `balanced accuracy score`.
-    * Display the `confusion matrix`.
-    * Print the `imbalanced classification report`.

-Next you will:
+The raw and resampled data were used to build and evaluate logistic regression classifiers.
+One model was a Simple Logistic Regression without resampling the data.

-1. Oversample the data using the `Naive Random Oversampler` and `SMOTE` algorithms.
+The data was oversampled using the `Naive Random Oversampler` and `SMOTE` algorithms.

-2. Undersample the data using the `Cluster Centroids` algorithm.
+The data was undersampled using the `Cluster Centroids` algorithm.

-3. Over- and undersample using a combination `SMOTEENN` algorithm.
+The data was oversampled and undersampled using a combination `SMOTEENN` algorithm.

-For each of the above, you will need to:

-1. Train a `logistic regression classifier` from `sklearn.linear_model` using the resampled data.

-2. Calculate the `balanced accuracy score` from `sklearn.metrics`.

-3. Display the `confusion matrix` from `sklearn.metrics`.

-4. Print the `imbalanced classification report` from `imblearn.metrics`.

-Use the above to answer the following questions:
+Each model calculated the `balanced accuracy score`, displayed the `confusion matrix` and printed the `imbalanced classification report`.

+#### Results
-* Which model had the best balanced accuracy score?
+- Which model had the best balanced accuracy score?

->
+SMOTEENN and Naive Random Oversampling tied for the best balanced accuracy score: 0.9934649587814939

-* Which model had the best recall score?
+- Which model had the best recall score?

->
+All models have an average recall score of 0.99

-* Which model had the best geometric mean score?
+- Which model had the best geometric mean score?

+All models have an average geometric mean score of 0.99

 ### Ensemble Learning